 Once the much-loved holiday home of author Agatha Christie, Greenway House, near Brixham, makes for a lovely day out.
 With its walled gardens and views over the Dart Estuary, it’s easy to see why the crime novelist and her family enjoyed spending their summers and Christmas holidays here.
 As a great collector, Christie amassed all the silver, chinaware, books and archaeological artefacts that fill the house.

 There is dedicated disabled parking for visitors, separate level access to the house and manual wheelchairs are available.
-Although disabled access is limited to the ground floor, there is still a lovely café and a shop specialising in local produce, as well as the gardens to enjoy.
+Although disabled access is limited to the ground floor of the house, there is still a lovely café and a shop specialising in local produce, as well as the gardens to enjoy.

 The Jurassic Coast